 Stability (Safety)

-Most clad stainless cookware is made with an 18/10 stainless steel cooking surface, including Tramontina Tri-Ply Clad cookware.
-18/10 is one of the least reactive and most corrosion resistant grades of stainless steel and one of the safest cookware materials available.
-It is extremely stable and non-reactive.
+Most clad stainless cookware is made with an 18/10 stainless steel cooking surface, including Tramontina Tri-Ply Clad.
+18/10 is one of the most stable, non-reactive grades of stainless steel and one of the safest cookware materials available.

-Some studies have shown that stainless steel can leach tiny amounts of chromium and nickel, but these are extremely small amounts, and not unsafe.
+New stainless steel can leach tiny amounts of chromium and nickel, but not in unsafe amounts (our bodies need trace amounts of both).
 If you want more information about safe cookware, see our article Safe Cookware: The Definitive Guide to Healthy, Non-Toxic Cookware.

-All-Clad and Tramontina are going to provide similar safety and stability, if not identical.
+All-Clad D3 and Tramontina provide extremely similar safety and stability.

 Durability